GraphicsProgramming/learnd3d11/docs/1-getting-started/creating-a-window.md

 ## 1.)
 Setup

 - Make sure you have the Windows SDK and DirectX SDK installed.
 You can install these SDKs by going to Visual Studio Installer.
 - Set the entry point function to `int WINAPI wWinMain(HINSTANCE,HINSTANCE,PWSTR,int)`.
-If you're using MSVC this can be done by setting the subsystem to `Windows`.
+If you're using MSVC this can be done by setting the subsystem to `Windows` (`/SUBSYSTEM:WINDOWS` compiler setting).

 ## 2.)
 Fill a window class structure (WNDCLASS)